 The IBC-Br index of economic activity in Brazil rose 0.6 percent from a month earlier in July of 2021, compared to a downwardly revised 0.92 percent increase in June and beating market expectations of a 0.4 percent.
 This was the first time since the beginning of the year that economic activity grew for the second consecutive month.
 Year-on-year, the Brazilian economy advanced a non-seasonally adjusted 5.53 percent, slowing from a 9.0 percent growth in the previous month.
 Considering the quarter ended in July, economic activity in Brazil expanded 9.4 percent (vs 13.2 percent in June) compared to the same period a year ago. source: Banco Central do Brasil

 Leading Economic Index in Brazil averaged 0.16 percent from 2003 until 2021, reaching an all time high of 5.54 percent in June of 2020 and a record low of -9.50 percent in April of 2020.
 This page provides the latest reported value for - Brazil Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil IBC-Br Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Leading Economic Index in Brazil is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Brazil to stand at 0.80 in 12 months time.
-In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 1.10 percent in 2020, according to our econometric models.
+Leading Economic Index in Brazil is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 1.00 percent in 2022, according to our econometric models.